build-on-aws/content/posts/pack-the-old-deploy-as-gold/index.md

 Here are the basic steps we need to do it:

 1. Download a copy of Jboss 4.2.3
-2. Create a simple Java EE application (or use your existing one!)
+2. Create a Simple Java EE Application (or use your existing one!)
 3. Install Docker
 4. Create a Docker File
-5. Build and tag the docker image
+5. Build and Tag the Docker Image
-6. Create an Amazon Elastic Container Registry private repository
+6. Create an Amazon Elastic Container Registry Private Repository
-7. Tag and push image to ECR
+7. Tag and Push Image to ECR
-8. Create an AWS App Runner service using ECR image URI
+8. Create an AWS App Runner Service Using ECR Image URI

 ...
 And you'll be done.
 Now let's build it!